alyosha/slack-utils/README.md

 Collection of utility methods I frequently use in slackbot projects/other slack scripts.

 ## Disclaimer
-At the moment this is still a personal utils library, so until major release version `1.0.0`, it is safe to expect some significant changes to existing functions.
+Until major release version `1.0.0`, it is safe to expect some significant changes to existing functions.

 ## Highlighted functionality
 ### Easy verification
-Easily verify incoming requests from slash commands or interactive component callbacks using one of the provided verification methods.
+Easily verify incoming requests from slash commands/interactive callbacks using one of the provided verification methods.

 Both methods expect the application's signing secret to be embedded in the request context.
 Set the secret as an environment variable and add it to the context in a manner similar to the following:
 ```